madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 onePlusOneEqualsTwo :: Refl (Add (S Z) (S Z)) (S (S Z))
 ```

+The `Add` in the type definition is a type family defined in the source.
+It is
+defined as we would usually define addition over Peano naturals.

 To prove it we need to make an inhibitor to the that type.
 This is very simple
-for this case as the type level expression can be directly reduced.
+for this case as the type level expression are directly reduced pr.
+Haskell
+semantics of type families.

 ```haskell
 onePlusOneEqualsTwo = Refl